AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 ``No`` disables the HMM, thus |ai| carries out the long-range phase imputation (LRPI) method explained in Hickey et al., 2012 [1]_.

-``Prephase`` before computing imputation with the HMM method.
-As before, haplotypes are chosen at random from the prephased data, and possible missing heterozygous loci are phase arbitrarily.
-This option requires the genotypes to be previously phased by running |ai| with ``RestartOption`` set to ``2`` (see [RestartOption]_ option for more details).
+``Prephase`` uses pre-phased information to run the HMM imputation algorithm.
+Haplotypes are chosen at random from the prephased data, and possible missing heterozygous loci are phase arbitrarily.

-``Yes`` performs imputation first by means of the LRPI method.
-This method guarantees very accurate genotype imputation and haplotype phasing, which will be used to feed the HT in the HMM step.
-During the HMM step haplotypes are chosen at random from the previous step, and possible missing heterozygous loci are phase arbitrarily.
-This is the most accurate approach but also the most computational expensive in of time.
+``Yes`` computes imputation in two steps.
+In the first step, the program uses the SAHLI algorithm to guarantee very accurate genotype imputation and haplotype phasing.
+The phased haplotypes will be used to feed the Haplotype Template (HT) in the HMM step.
+During the HT generation haplotypes are chosen at random and possible missing heterozygous loci are phase arbitrarily.
+This is stepwise approach is the most accurate but also the most computational expensive in terms of time.

 ``Only`` runs HMM only, which means that no phase information is available.
 In this case, genotype data from random chromosomes will be used to create haplotypes.
 From those chromosomes, unambiguous alleles are phased from homozygous loci, whereas heterozygous loci are phased arbitrarily.

+Options ``PrePhase`` and ``Yes`` require the haplotypes to be previously phased, e.g. running |ai| with ``RestartOption`` set to ``2`` (see [RestartOption]_ option for more details).

 HMMParameters
 """""""""""""